philterd/philter/README.md

 docker compose up
 ```

-Once the containers are running, you can submit text to Philter's API for redaction:
+Once the containers are running, you can submit text to Philter's API for redaction (using the default API key `default`):

 ```
-curl -k "https://localhost:8080/api/filter" --data "George Washington lives in 90210 and his SSN was 123-45-6789." -H "Content-type: text/plain"
+curl -k "https://localhost:8080/api/filter" --data "George Washington lives in 90210 and his SSN was 123-45-6789." -H "Content-type: text/plain" -H "Authorization: Bearer default"
 ```

-You can also access the UI at http://localhost:9000.
+You can also access the UI at https://localhost:8080.
+The default credentials are `admin` / `admin`.

 ## License